Wilkins, the BSO, and “Voices of Loss, Reckoning, and Hope”

 William DAWSON Negro Folk Symphony

-Hear a preview with conductor Thomas Wilkins and read the transcript below.
+Hear a preview with conductor Thomas Wilkins using the audio player above, and read the transcript below.

 Watch a preview of this concert on GBH's Greater Boston:

 Brian McCreath I'm Brian McCreath at Symphony Hall with Thomas Wilkins, who has a fascinating program here, as part of the festival "Voices of Loss, Reckoning and Hope."
 Thom, thanks for your time today.
 I appreciate it.

 Thomas Wilkins It's my pleasure to be here.